cloudfoundry/php-buildpack/docs/config.md

 ## Extensions

 The behavior of the build pack can be controlled with extensions.
-Out-of-the-box the build pack includes some of it's own extensions like for HTTP, Nginx, PHP and NewRelic.
-In addition to these, it's possible for an application developer to include his own custom extensions.
+Out-of-the-box the build pack includes some of it's own extensions like for [HTTPD], [Nginx], [PHP] and [NewRelic].
+These are core extensions and will be automatically included by the build pack and used as necessary.
+In addition to these, it's possible for an application developer to include his or her own custom extensions.
 These should be placed into the `.extensions` directory of your project folder.
 When pushed, the build pack will look in this location for application specific extensions and run them.

 The [Development Documentation] explains how to write extensions.